Health and Safety

 Security and Disaster Prevention Activities

-System to Promote Disaster Prevention Management
+Framework for Promoting Disaster Prevention Management

 The Teijin Group is engaged in disaster prevention management and has established Groupwide disaster prevention guidelines.
 For each fiscal year, we design plans based on these guidelines relating to preventative measures, such as disaster prevention assessment, fire prevention, and earthquake countermeasures, as well as planning and implementing initiatives including the strengthening of disaster prevention training and drills and upgrading of fire prevention equipment.
 Each business unit/manufacturing site manages the implementation status and achievements of these disaster prevention activities and gives guidance to improve any areas of noncompliance.
-The results of this are then audited by the Chief Sustainability Officer at the end of each fiscal year.
+The results of this are then audited by the Chief Production, Engineering & Procurement Officer at the end of each fiscal year.

-Implementing Disaster Prevention Assessments
+Implementing Disaster Prevention Diagnoses

 The Teijin Group has been conducting disaster prevention diagnoses since 1980 and mini disaster prevention diagnoses since 2008 in line with its own independent standards.
 In Teijin's aramid business, process safety management (PSM) has been introduced at Teijin Aramid B.V. affiliated chemical plants in the Netherlands, Japan, and Asia.
 Disaster prevention diagnoses and PSM are used to assess safety every five years by experts in manufacturing, facilities, and ESH at a total of 15 plants globally.
 These are Teijin Group plants where large amounts of hazardous substances are handled.
 Mini disaster prevention diagnoses mainly examine fire prevention, focusing on small-scale locations with a risk of fires, such as boilers and places where hazardous materials and combustibles are stored (25 factories).
 We conduct an examination every five years.
-In FY2023, we carried out diagnoses at 18 risk areas in 12 factories.
+In FY2024, we carried out diagnoses at 14 risk areas in 12 factories.

 Other Activities Aimed at Realizing Zero Serious Accidents

 To achieve our aim of realizing zero "serious accidents," which we have defined as including explosions, fires, and external leakage/spills of hazardous substances, we are taking various measures to reinforce disaster prevention including disaster prevention diagnoses, training, and drills at our chemical plants and power plants.
-In December 2022, there was a fire at the Delfzijl Plant of Teijin Aramid.
-After this incident, in FY2023 we launched a countermeasure program under which we have continued to engage in activities to ascertain the causes of the fire and prevent a reoccurrence.

-Trends in the number of serious accidents and disaster
+Trends in the number of serious accidents

 We are continuously taking various measures to reinforce disaster prevention, including disaster prevention diagnoses, training, and drills.

-• *A serious accident refers to explosions or fire accidents, accidents involving leakage or outflow of hazardous materials or hazardous substances, which have caused human damage (lost-time injury accidents), or have affected the local community, or have involved full-scale external support.
+- *A serious accident refers to explosions or fire accidents, accidents involving leakage or outflow of hazardous materials or hazardous substances, which have caused human damage (lost-time injury accidents), or have affected the local community, or have involved full-scale external support.

-• *Figures are calculated based on calendar years
+- *Figures are calculated based on calendar years

 Fire Prevention Activities